U2EZNeko/PPG-Public/README.md

 ![asdasdsa](https://github.com/user-attachments/assets/f2f51b93-aeef-4db8-aa4d-2c1dcc037fbd)

-This script is designed for rather big Plex instances, it will work with smaller databases but will obviously be less random.
+These scripts are designed for rather big Plex instances, it will work with smaller databases but will obviously be less random.

-I run this script once daily and once weekly to generate playlists for me.
+I run the scripts with cronjobs to generate playlists for me.
 My Plex has over 300k tracks on it, your experience may vary.

-I'm more than happy to extend this script myself and through your Pull Requests.
+I'm more than happy to extend the scripts myself and through your Pull Requests.

-The file genre_groups.json can easily be extended, you can find a list of genres in the genres.txt -> genres.txt is a list of all unique genres on MY server.
+The .json files can easily be extended, you can find a list of genres and moods in the .idea folder -> genres.txt is a list of all unique genres on MY server.
 You may have a genre on your server that I do not have.

 I used AI to generate the genre_groups, you can do the same by feeding it both files or at least the json formatting.
 Make sure the "name" of the genre_group is unique.